Efficient Computation of Tucker Decomposition for Streaming Scientific Data Compression: Results

-for some chosen noise-to-signal ratio $0 \leq \eta < 1$.
-We compress these ``sine wave'' data tensors using batch ST-HOSVD and streaming ST-HOSVD with various error tolerances $\tau > \eta$.

-In \cref{fig:noisy_wave}, we plot the variation of the Tucker ranks and the reconstruction error as we construct the streaming approximation of $100 \times 100 \times 5000$ data tensors, with approximate ranks $11 \times 11 \times 11$ and different noise-to-signal ratios $\eta \in \{9, 7, 5\} \times 10^{-4}$, using the streaming ST-HOSVD algorithm with two relative tolerances $\tau \in \{1, 2\} \times 10^{-3}$.
-We note that when the noise level and the relative tolerance is well separated, our algorithm can recover the underlying low-rank structure accurately; however, when the separation is small (e.g.\ $\tau = 10^{-3}$ and $\eta = 9 \times 10^{-4}$), the estimated ranks are higher than the true ranks.
+In \cref{fig:noisy_wave}, we plot the variation of the Tucker ranks and the reconstruction error as we construct the streaming approximation starting from an initial ST-HOSVD with 200 slices.
+We note that our streaming algorithm detects the rank bump at the 2500\textsuperscript{th} slice and adjusts the streaming rank accordingly while maintaining the prescribed error bound.
+We also observe that the runtime of the streaming algorithm grows quadratically with the streaming mode size, as opposed to the theoretical cubic growth of the batch algorithm runtime.

-We also compare the final performance of the streaming algorithm against the standard batch ST-HOSVD in \cref{tbl:noisy_wave}; the results indicate both the streaming and batch versions recover comparable Tucker ranks from the datasets.
+We compare the final performance of the streaming algorithm against the standard batch ST-HOSVD in \cref{tbl:noisy_wave}; the results indicate both the streaming and batch versions recover comparable Tucker ranks from the datasets.
 However, we see an advantage in terms of the memory usage and computational time.
 During the incremental updates, our algorithm uses far less memory compared to the batch version.
-Moreover, the cubic computational cost of the required eigendecomposition along the streaming mode is replaced by constant computational cost per slice insertion (assuming the rank does not increase drastically).
+Moreover, the streaming algorithm is much faster compared to the batch algorithm for this dataset, where the streaming rank does not increase drastically.
 This reduces the overall computational time when the streaming mode size is larger than the non-streaming mode sizes.